tarun-bisht/IE506-Project-2023/README.md

 # Langevin Autoencoder experiments for IE506 Course Project
 This project is based on the paper [Langevin Autoencoders for Learning Deep Latent Variable Models](https://arxiv.org/abs/2209.07036) by *Shohei Taniguchi, Yusuke Iwasawa, Wataru Kumagai, Yutaka Matsuo*

 This project report aims to train a deep latent variable model using Markov Chain Monte Carlo (MCMC) by simulating a stochastic differential equation called Langevin dynamics.
-This project studies Langevin Autoencoder (LAE) [12], which uses Amortized Langevin dynamics (ALD) that replaces datapoint-wise MCMC iteration with updates on an encoder that maps data points into latent variables.
+This project studies Langevin Autoencoder (LAE), which uses Amortized Langevin dynamics (ALD) that replaces datapoint-wise MCMC iteration with updates on an encoder that maps data points into latent variables.
 Using the MNIST dataset, we compare the generation capability and latent space of LAE and Variational Autoencoder (VAE).
 We also benchmark different parameters of LAE and their effect.
 We then proposed a new training algorithm based on deep latent variable models (DLVMs) that incorporates DLVM while training the model to generate similar data samples.
 We benchmarked our proposed training method and show that this training procedure is more robust towards adversarial attacks than normal training.

 ## Installation